About

 Our team consists of professionals who love heritage.
 Our passion about what we do infiltrates all aspects of our work.
 We are always seeking new and creative methods to enhance our results and are always keen to share how our work can reveal stories deeply embedded in the past.

 Colleen Parsley.jpgColleen Parsley, M.A. has many years experience as an expert in Northwest Coast archaeology and particularly in Coast Salish archaeology.
-Colleen owns a leading consulting archaeology firm in western Canada and has extensive expertise bioarchaeology and mortuary archaeology in coastal BC.
-Intersections between ethics, archaeology, colonialism and interactions with the dead are research themes explored in Colleen's work.
+Over the years, she developed extensive bioarchaeology and mortuary expertise in coastal archaeology settings in BC.
+Intersections between ethics, archaeology, colonialism and interactions with the dead are research themes commonly explored in Colleen's work.
 Colleen also uses 3D laser and other technologies as tools to enhance documentation of Northwest Coast indigenous heritage.

 Colleen has directed multi-year archaeological excavation projects and has gone on to manage projects for municipal, provincial, First Nation communities and private sectors.
 Colleen's project management portfolio include large scale projects such as large scale infrastructure for municipalities, pipelines, and mining projects but also smaller projects such as residential development, dock installations, and not-for-profit heritage work.
 In 2020 Colleen completed the Stz'uminus Origins Project which is the largest study of ancestral human remains undertaken from in British Columbia.
 Under Colleen’s direction, Aquilla Archaeology has grown extensively since 2008.